metalelf0/NationalGeographicDownloader/README.md

 National Geographic photo of the day is so cool, so why cant we setup a script to download them all?
 I really enjoy having them as wallpapers, and I used to save them all navigating the site, so I decided to speedup the process!

+Note that this download actually browses the site using Nokogiri, so it's not too much faster than the fastest user, it should comply to the TOS of NationalGeographic.

 Here's a small ruby script to do what you need.

 Requirements: